Neurotypic-ai/magus-mark/documentation/build-setup-ideas.md

 5. **Nx Uses Inferred Targets** - Nx can automatically discover and infer targets from package.json scripts
 6. **Standardized Build Process** - Each package follows the same build process, making maintenance easier
 7. **Developer Experience Matters** - VS Code configuration and debug settings improve productivity
+8. **Config Structure Implementation** - We deviated from the original plan for config structure, but the implemented version is more effective and maintainable
+9. **Mixed Testing Frameworks** - Using Mocha for VS Code extension and Vitest for other packages requires careful configuration
+10. **Native Commands Preferred** - Native shell commands are preferred over dependencies like rimraf for simple operations

 ## References